 A Meniscus TearThe two most common causes of a meniscus tear are due to traumatic injury (often seen in athletes) and degenerative processes (seen in older patients who have more brittle cartilage).

-It is not uncommon for the meniscus tear to occur along with injuries to the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL)-these three problems occurring together are known as the "unhappy triad," which is seen in sports such as football when the player is hit on the outside of the knee.
+It is not uncommon for the meniscus tear to occur along with other damage inside the knee.
+Injuries commonly occur to structures including the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL).
+When all three of these injuries occur together, they are known as the "unhappy triad," an injury pattern seen in sports such as football when the player is hit on the outside of the knee.

 Symptoms of a Meniscus Tear?Individuals who experience a meniscus tear usually experience pain and swelling as their primary symptoms.
 Another common complaint is joint locking, or the inability to completely straighten the joint.
-This is due to a piece of the torn cartilage physically impinging the joint mechanism of the knee.
+This is due to the torn cartilage physically preventing the normal motion of the knee.

 The most common symptoms of a meniscus tear are:

 Diagnosis of a Meniscus TearAny patient who has knee pain will be evaluated for a possible meniscus tear.
 A careful history and physical examination can help differentiate patients who have a meniscus tear from patients with knee pain from other conditions.
 Specific tests can be performed by your doctor to detect meniscus tears.